Pouya-Hezaveh/digit-recognition/README.md

     The basis of the canvas codes is derived from [Coding Nepal](https://www.codingnepalweb.com/build-drawing-app-html-canvas-javascript/); However I extensively modified it.

 **And...**
-Do you know what makes that amusing purple eye so special?😋️ That I drew it myself! 😎️
+Do you know what makes that amusing purple eye so special?💦️ That I drew it myself! 😎️